 - record what support each child is having and analyse the impact

 - draw up a plan of provision and support for any child with an Education and Health Care Plan after meeting with parents and other professionals, including health professionals.

 - make sure that any child with an Education and Health Care Plan has this reviewed at an Annual Meeting.

-The Head Teacher has responsibility for management of all areas of the school, including the provision of support for children with SEN. He will ensure that the class teachers and SENCo are meeting the needs of children with SEN and those with an Education and Health Care Plan.
+The Head Teacher has responsibility for management of all areas of the school, including the provision of support for children with SEN. She will ensure that the class teachers and SENCO are meeting the needs of children with SEN and those with an Education and Health Care Plan.
 The Head Teacher will make sure that the Governing Body is kept up to date about issues relating to SEN.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

 All teachers need to adapt the curriculum to meet the learning needs of all the children in their class.